stardadadada/stardadadada.github.io/_pages/about.md

 Publications
 ======
-**Chen, X.**, Chen, J., Chen, S.^*^, et al. (2025).
+**Chen, X.**, Chen, J., Chen, S.~*~, et al. (2025).
 Spatial‒temporal pattern of primary productivity in the South China Sea under the monsoon regulation: Insights from observations of 2003–2022. *Marine Environment Research*, 205, 107015.<br>
 **Chen, X.**, Chen, S.^*^, et al. (2024).
 Application of ensemble learning and deep learning in predicting future acidification and hypoxia in estuaries.
 ECSA60.(Conference Paper).

 Honors and Awards